-- When a student chooses not to follow the basic expectations as outlined above, he/she may be issued a disciplinary referral. - After receiving the referral, the assistant principal will ask the student to complete a "STUDENT PLAN" form. - The "STUDENT PLAN" is first signed by the student, then by the teacher, and returned to the high school office.
-Students are not permitted to return to class until this is complete.
-Failure to complete this procedure by the end of the next school day will result in an immediate in-school suspension.
+- When a student chooses not to follow the basic expectations as outlined above, he/she may be issued a disciplinary referral. - After receiving the referral, the assistant principal will ask the student to complete a "Life and Career Skills Improvement Plan" form. - The "Life and Career Skills Improvement Plan" is first filled out by the student, then by the teacher, and returned to the high school office.
+Students are not permitted to return to class until they have had a conversation with the teacher.
+Failure to complete this procedure by the end of the next school day could result in an in-school suspension.
 This suspension continues until parents are contacted. - Students who are removed from class may receive disciplinary action including warnings, detention, parent meetings, and other penalties as determined by the principal/assistant principal.
 Students who are removed more than one time from the same class must meet with the teacher and administrator to discuss the behavior and plan moving forward.
 Students who continue to be removed from class will serve in school or out of school suspension.
 Continued removals may result in a failing grade in the course.